Avery246813579/Computer-Science-Theory/Misc/Restful Api/README.md

 this, and other APIs don't like this.
 The reason I don't like this is when I send an API call and it's rejected, I don't want my console to be scattered with errors.
-That's why I (I as in I copied from some api I used in the past) have formed convention in returning back info.
+That's why I (I as in I copied from some api I used in the past) have formed conventions in returning back info.

 My convention starts with every API call returning back 200 (success).
 Then the response body will have a few things depending if the request